back to blog

 The main thing is you're using data rather than promises, so you'll get better estimates.
 Your app developer could use similar forecasting techniques to give you better estimates of when things will be done.

-Your poor plan can double the time it takes to make an app.
-If you're a non-technical founder who's new to building apps, it's difficult to know what constitutes good advice and a good plan.
+Your low-quality plan can easily double the time it takes to develop an app, platform or SaaS product.
+If you're a non-technical founder or director who's new to digital delivery, it's difficult to know what constitutes good advice and a good plan.

 How to prevent